MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/overview.md

 * **Simplified and streamlined workflows**.
 Content Understanding unifies the process for extracting data from any modality or combination of modalities, creating a unified approach to processing all types of content.

 * **Simplified Content Extraction**.
 Content Understanding's schema definition streamlines the generation of structured output from various content types.
-This allows users to define schemas where fields can be extracted, inferred, or abstracted without requiring complex prompt engineering.
+Users are enabled to define schemas where fields can be extracted, inferred, or abstracted without requiring complex prompt engineering.

 * **Efficiency and Cost Reduction**.
 Automating the ingestion and analysis of large amounts of data from varied sources reduces the cost associated with building Generative AI automation solutions.